Active Treatments

 Baso, basophilic erythroblast; BFU-E, burst-forming unit erythroid cells; CFU-E, colony-forming unit erythroid cells; Erythro, erythrocyte; HSC, hematopoietic stem cell; OrthoC, orthochromatic erythroblast; PolyC, polychromatic erythroblast; ProEbl, proerythroblast; Reti, reticulocyte; TGF, transforming growth factor.

-Luspatercept is a recombinant fusion protein that binds to TGF-β superfamily ligands leading to reduction in SMAD signaling allowing for erythroid maturation through differentiation and increased erythroid precursors, thereby increasing red blood cell (RBC) production and improvement of anemia.Kubasch AS, et al. Blood Adv.
+EMAs have been designed to bind TGF-β superfamily ligands leading to reduction in SMAD signaling allowing for erythroid maturation through differentiation and increased erythroid precursors, thereby increasing red blood cell (RBC) production.Kubasch AS, et al. Blood Adv.
 2021;5(5):1565-1575.
 Vinchi F, Platzbecker U. Hemasphere.
 2024;8(3):e41.

 Role in MDS